 Research Interests: I am a graduate student in Dr. Kyle Wickings' lab.
 My interests include soil health, above- and below-ground biotic interactions, and the range of ecosystem services that soil dwelling organisms provide to agricultural crops.
 My research will investigate the trade-offs between soil health management practices and pest management tactics.
 Specifically, I'll be looking at the effects of pesticide use practices on soil fauna and microbial activity, and the implications for soil biological processes such as fertility and biological control.

-I am broadly interested in applied ecological research and conservation biology of pollinators.
+Research Interest: I am broadly interested in applied ecological research and conservation biology of pollinators.
 I am working with Dr. Scott McArt in the fascinating field of bumble bee epidemiology, with a focus on floral features influencing disease transmission.
 I am interested in exploring disease distribution/spread at a network scale through time.

 Research Interests: I studied ecology and evolutionary biology as an undergraduate, followed by a fifth year Masters of Public Health with a concentration in epidemiology of microbial diseases.
 I am interested in combining these two fields of study as they relate to Aedes aegypti mosquitoes.
 The complexity of the way in which the ecology of Ae. aegypti mosquitoes is intertwined with the social structure of humans is fascinating.
 Under the guidance of Professor Laura Harrington, I hope to investigate methods by which to harness the natural ecology and biology of these mosquitoes to control their population and ultimately reduce the burden of disease.